Infinite Energy Review and Guide

 - Tesla Powerwall: While Infinite Energy offers both the original Powerwall and the Powerwall 2, the original is a bit out-dated and virtually everyone opts for Powerwall 2.
-Compared to its predecessor, the Powerwall 2 has double the storage (14kWh compared to 7kWh) for a cheaper price tag – $9,450 including GST and installation.
+Compared to its predecessor, the Powerwall 2 has double the storage (14kWh compared to 7kWh) for a cheaper price tag – $9,600 plus installation costs.

 Solar Hot Water Systems